hikoworks/hikolang/doc/language/syntax/module_declaration.md

 module-name.
 A module declaration must appear at the top of a file, before any other declarations.

-The _module_name_ is a unique identifier for the module, which is used to identify the module in the module system.
-Every module must have a _module_name_ that is a sub-name of a package declarated in the same repository.
+The _module_name_ is a unique identifier for the module.
+Every module must have a _module_name_ that is a sub-name of a package or application declarated in the same repository.

 The optional _compile_condition_ is evaluated during the prologue-scan phase of compilation, this checks if the file should be compiled.